-Read below for how to stay connected with the Y and for answers to common questions.
+Stay Connected with the Y and answers to common questions.

 What is Coronavirus?

 According to the CDC, the novel Coronavirus is part of a large family of viruses common in people and many different species of animals.
 The virus causes a respiratory illness, called COVID-19, and can spread from person to person.
 Symptoms may appear 2-14 days after exposure and include fever, cough, and shortness of breath.
 Read more from the CDC.

 The YMCA of Long Island has instituted a new program called YCare&Clean to keep our members and staff healthy, safe, and preventing the spread of illness.

 Download YCare&Clean Flyer for more information.